phax/peppol-commons/README.md

 # News and noteworthy

+v12.0.0 - work in progress
+* Requires Java 17 as the minimum version
+* Updated to ph-commons 12.0.0
+* Removed all code marked as deprecated for removal

 v11.0.6 - 2025-08-12
 * Replaced the Let's Encrypt R3 CA with the E5 CA in the predefined trust stores